• Skip to primary navigation

 These turkeys are self basted.

-The idea here is that the turkey is going to be more juicy so is bastes itself or no basting is need.
+The idea here is that the turkey is going to be more juicy so it bastes itself and no basting is needed.

 However is this really the best turkey you can do?
 When I buy a turkey, I want to buy just a turkey.
 You know a turkey, turkey.
-Nothing else added.
-So in eseence a non self basted turkey.
+Nothing else added - in essence a non self basted turkey.

 RELATED - Learn more about What is a Self Basted Turkey?